vito-go/assets/myproxy/privacy_policy.md

 MyProxy Privacy Policy
 Effective Date: February 10, 2025

 Thank you for using MyProxy (the "App").
-We value your privacy and are committed to protecting your personal information.
-This privacy policy explains how we handle your information.
+We are committed to protecting your privacy.
+This Privacy Policy outlines how we handle your information.

-1. Information We Do Not Collect

-We do not collect, store, or share any personal data related to your usage of the app.
-Specifically, we do not track, record, or store any details about your internet activity, IP addresses, or other personal identifiers.

-2. No User Data Collection
+### 1. No Data Collection

-When you use MyProxy, we do not collect or transmit any personally identifiable information.
-The app operates solely as a tool for you to configure proxies and VPN settings to protect your privacy without any data being captured by us.

-3. Third-Party Services

-MyProxy does not integrate with any third-party services that require the collection of personal data.
-We do not share or sell any user data to third parties.
+   MyProxy **DOES NOT**  collect, store, or transmit any personal data.
+We **DO NOT** collect any of the following:
+- IP addresses (public or destination)

+- Device identifiers or advertising IDs

+- Traffic logs or browsing activity

+- Connection duration or timestamps

+- Location data or network type

+- Crash reports or diagnostic data

+- Personally identifiable information (PII) of any kind

+### 2. No Built-in Analytics or Tracking
+   The App does not include any analytics SDKs, ad tracking libraries, or background telemetry services.
+Your usage of the App remains entirely on your device.

+### 3. Optional Server Configuration
+   MyProxy allows you to configure your own VPN or proxy servers.
+While the App may include a sample or default server for demonstration purposes, these servers operate independently and are **not designed or intended** to collect any user data.

+### 4. Children’s Privacy
+   The App is not intended for children under the age of 13, and we do not knowingly collect information from children.
+Since the App requires no login or registration, we do not have any way of identifying the age of users.

-4. Security
+### 5. Data Security

-Although we do not collect any personal data, we still prioritize your security.
-All data transferred through the app (such as proxy settings and encrypted connections) remains secure and is not stored on our servers.
+   All network traffic routed through MyProxy is encrypted using secure protocols.
+Since no data is collected, there is nothing stored or at risk of breach.

-5. Changes to This Privacy Policy
+### 6. Changes to This Policy

-We may update this privacy policy from time to time.
-If we make any significant changes to how we handle your privacy, we will notify you through the app or through other appropriate means.
+   We may update this Privacy Policy if the nature of the App changes in the future.
+All updates will be posted at the same link.

-6. Contact Us
+### 7. Contact Us

-If you have any questions or concerns regarding this privacy policy or how we handle your privacy, feel free to contact us at:
+   If you have any questions or concerns, feel free to reach out:

-Email: [liushihao888@gmail.com]
+Contact Email: vitogo2024@gmail.com